rails/rails/guides/source/testing.md

 end
 ```

-NOTE: Similar to other callbacks in Rails, the `setup` and `teardown` methods can also be used by passing a block, lambda, or method name as a symbol to call.
+NOTE: Similar to other callbacks in Rails, the `setup` and `teardown` methods
+can also be used by passing a block, lambda, or method name as a symbol to call.

 Integration Testing
 -------------------

-Integration tests take functional controller tests one step further, as they are focussed on testing how various parts of our application interact.
-They are generally used to test important workflows within our application.
-Rails integration tests can be created in the `test/integration` directory.
+Integration tests take functional controller tests one step further, as they are
+focussed on testing how various parts of our application interact.
+They are
+generally used to test important workflows within our application.
+Rails
+integration tests can be stored in the `test/integration` directory.

 Rails provides a generator to create an integration test skeleton for us.